GabeScott/standard-works-vault/General Conference/2001 April - “Watch with Me”.md

 # “Watch with Me”

-*By Henry B. Eyring - Of the Quorum of the Twelve Apostles*
+By Elder Henry B. Eyring - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 2001 General Conference*

+>*As you watch over His sheep, your love for Him will grow.
+And that will increase your confidence and your courage.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2001/04/watch-with-me?lang=eng)

 I am grateful for the honor of speaking in the name of the Lord to the shepherds of Israel.
 That is who we are.
 When we accepted the priesthood, we took upon us the responsibility to do our part in watching over the Church.
 None of us can escape accountability.
 The president of the priesthood in all the earth bears the total responsibility.
 Through the keys of the priesthood, each quorum bears its part.
 Even the newest deacon in the most distant place on earth has a part in the great responsibility to watch over the Church.

 Listen to these words from the Doctrine and Covenants: “Therefore, let every man stand in his own office, and labor in his own calling; and let not the head say unto the feet it hath no need of the feet; for without the feet how shall the body be able to stand?”
-And then the Savior includes even the deacons in His listing of assignments: “The deacons and teachers should be appointed to watch over the church, to be standing ministers unto the church” (D&C 84:109, 111).
+And then the Savior includes even the deacons in His listing of assignments: “The deacons and teachers should be appointed to watch over the church, to be standing ministers unto the church” ([[D&C 84.109|D&C 84:109, 111]][[D&C 84.111|]]).

 I pray that I might explain our sacred trust so that even the newest deacon and the convert most recently ordained will see his opportunity.
 In many places in the scriptures, the Lord has described Himself and those He calls to the priesthood as shepherds.
 A shepherd watches over sheep.
 In the scriptural stories, the sheep are in danger; they need protection and nourishment.
 The Savior warns us that we must watch the sheep as He does.
 He gave His life for them.
 They are His.
 We cannot approach His standard if, like a hired servant, we watch only when it is convenient and only for a reward.
 Here is His standard:

 “I am the good shepherd: the good shepherd giveth his life for the sheep.

-“But he that is an hireling, and not the shepherd, whose own the sheep are not, seeth the wolf coming, and leaveth the sheep, and fleeth: and the wolf catcheth them, and scattereth the sheep” (John 10:11–12).
+“But he that is an hireling, and not the shepherd, whose own the sheep are not, seeth the wolf coming, and leaveth the sheep, and fleeth: and the wolf catcheth them, and scattereth the sheep” ([[John 10.11|John 10:11–12]][[John 10.12|]]).

 The members of the Church are the sheep.
 They are His, and we are called by Him to watch over them.
 We are to do more than warn them against danger.
 We are to feed them.
 Once, long ago, the Lord commanded His prophet to rebuke the shepherds of Israel.
 Here is the warning, which is still in force, in the words of the prophet Ezekiel:

 “And the word of the Lord came unto me, saying,

-“Son of man, prophesy against the shepherds of Israel, ... and say unto them, Thus saith the Lord God unto the shepherds; Woe be to the shepherds of Israel that do feed themselves! should not the shepherds feed the flocks?”
-(Ezek.
-34:1–2).
+“Son of man, prophesy against the shepherds of Israel, … and say unto them, Thus saith the Lord God unto the shepherds; Woe be to the shepherds of Israel that do feed themselves! should not the shepherds feed the flocks?” ([[Ezekiel 34.1|Ezek.
+34:1–2]][[Ezekiel 34.2|]]).

 The food those shepherds took for themselves, letting the sheep starve, could lead to salvation for the sheep.
 One of the great shepherds in the Book of Mormon described both what that food is and how it can be provided:

-“And after they had been received unto baptism, and were wrought upon and cleansed by the power of the Holy Ghost, they were numbered among the people of the church of Christ; and their names were taken, that they might be remembered and nourished by the good word of God, to keep them in the right way, to keep them continually watchful unto prayer, relying alone upon the merits of Christ, who was the author and the finisher of their faith” (Moro.
-6:4).
+“And after they had been received unto baptism, and were wrought upon and cleansed by the power of the Holy Ghost, they were numbered among the people of the church of Christ; and their names were taken, that they might be remembered and nourished by the good word of God, to keep them in the right way, to keep them continually watchful unto prayer, relying alone upon the merits of Christ, who was the author and the finisher of their faith” ([[Moroni 6.4|Moro.
+6:4]]).

 It is painful to imagine a shepherd feeding himself and letting the sheep go hungry.
 Yet I have seen many shepherds who feed their flocks.
 One was the president of a deacons quorum.
 One of his quorum members lived near my home.
 That neighbor boy had never attended a quorum meeting nor done anything with the members of his quorum.
 His stepfather was not a member, and his mother did not attend church.